ContrastingSounds/express_pbl/README.md

-# Express PBL – As simple as possible demo of embed capabilities
+# Express PBL – As-simple-as demo of Looker embedding

 This project is useful for quick mockups, and understanding the core authentication methods and API calls available.
 Examples of what you can do: